drmikeh/ga-camping-store/README.md

 git tag step9
 ```

-### Step 10 - Add RESTful endpoints and model for Shopping Cart.
+### Step 10 - Add RESTful endpoints and model for Shopping Cart

 In this step we will be saving the user's shopping cart to the MongoDB
 database.
 Each time a user adds or removes an item from the shopping cart